 You (or your mechanic) will need to do some troubleshooting to know for sure.

 It is recommended to have your vehicle checked by your mechanic regardless of what triggered the check engine light.

 A worn spark plug may cause engine misfire.
-However, a misfire may also be a symptom of other faulty components—anything from a bad spark plug to an engine mechanical problem can cause your vehicle to experience misfires.
+However, a misfire may also be a symptom of other faulty components—anything from a bad spark plug to a fuel injector or wiring issue to an engine mechanical problem can cause misfires.

 You may experience this symptom as a result of an engine misfire.
 Spark plugs that are worn-out can significantly reduce the amount of “spark” that is produced to ignite the fuel.

 However, take note that this symptom may also be caused by issues in other components.
 A thorough diagnosis must be performed to know for sure.